|Alfred Packer in prison.|

 Packer was tried again, charged with five counts of manslaughter and was convicted and sentenced to forty years in prison.
 He was remanded to the State Prison in Canon City in 1886.
-Due to the efforts of Denver Post editors and reporter Polly Pry, who were convinced of his innocence, he was paroled in 1901 and went to work as a guard at the Post.
+Due to the efforts of Denver Post editors and reporter Polly Pry, who were convinced of his innocence, he was paroled in 1901 and went to work briefly as a guard at the Post building in downtown Denver.

 He spent the final years of his life living in and around Littleton —on Harrison Avenue and on west Hampden.
 His last address was the Van Alstine ranch in Deer Creek Canyon.
 "He was described as a kindly man who would take children on his lap and tell them of his early days in the old west," according to Littleton historian Dave Hicks.
 He died April 24, 1907, evidently of liver and stomach troubles.
 Because he was a Civil War veteran, the military paid for the funeral and provided the tombstone, which reads: "Alfred Packer, Co.
 F, 16 U.S. Inf."
 His dying words, according to the Littleton Independent, were "I'm not guilty of the charge."